grid-line

 And companies that aim to stay on track with consumer trends will have to implement a FinTech infrastructure within their offerings in order to make purchasing easy for customers.

-That’s why, as more companies continue to adopt it, embedded finance is forecast to become a $7 trillion industry over the next 10 years.
+That’s why, as more companies continue to adopt it, embedded finance is forecast to become a $730 billion industry by 2032.

 So, in the not-so-distant future, even the smallest companies might offer their own financial solutions to make it easier for consumers to purchase, use and upgrade their products and services.

-The blockchain FinTech market is forecasted to grow at a CAGR of 59.9% in the next few years.
+The blockchain FinTech market is forecasted to grow at a CAGR of 43.8% in the next eight years.

 undefined

-Whereas the total value locked (TVL) in DeFi reached an all-time high of around $45 billion in December 2021.
+The total value locked (TVL) in DeFi reached an all-time high of around $170 billion in late 2021, according to Defi Llama.

-Although the TVL in DeFi saw a sharp decrease in 2022 (following a decline in all major financial markets), the future outlook of this technology still shows promise.
+That saw a sharp decrease in 2022.
+But the future outlook still shows promise.

-Dubbed the “future of finance” and “the biggest thing in the history of finance,” DeFi will likely become a significant competitor to traditional finance systems.
+Dubbed the “future of FinTech”, DeFi will likely become a significant competitor to traditional finance systems.

 Instead of using a bank to borrow money, consumers will use various peer-to-peer networks secured by the blockchain.

-Even sending and exchanging money could be conducted entirely between individuals without the need for an intermediary.
+Sending and exchanging money could also be conducted entirely between individuals without the need for an intermediary.

 Shopping might look entirely different in the next decade.